 wait: false

-- run: echo "Perform some other operations here, like a checkout action or second slurm-agent"
+- run: echo "Perform some other operations here, like a checkout action or second scheduler-agent"

 - uses: parallelworks/wait-for-agent